jeromeboivin/ollama-chat/README.md

-# Ollama-Chat: Extensible CLI for Local Language Models
+# Ollama-Chat: Extensible CLI for Local Language Models and OpenAI Models

-**Ollama-Chat** is a powerful, customizable Python CLI tool that interacts with local Language Models (LLMs) via `Ollama` and `Llama-Cpp` servers.
+**Ollama-Chat** is a powerful, customizable Python CLI tool that interacts with local Language Models (LLMs) via `Ollama` and `Llama-Cpp` servers, as well as OpenAI models.
 Designed with flexibility and **privacy** in mind, this tool ensures that all LLMs run locally on your machine, meaning your data never leaves your environment.
 It also integrates seamlessly with a local or distant `ChromaDB` vector database, providing efficient Retrieval-Augmented Generation (RAG) capabilities to enhance response accuracy.

 **Extensibility**: you can build and integrate your own plugins, tailoring the tool to your specific workflows and creative projects.